hasura/graphql-engine/manual/SDKs/android-sdk.rst

 Custom Service
 ==============

-In addition to the ``data``, ``auth`` and ``fileStore`` services, you can also deploy your own custom service on Hasura.
+In addition to the ``data``, ``auth`` and ``fileStore`` microservices, you can also deploy your own custom microservice on Hasura.
 For such cases, you can still utilize the session management of the SDK to make your APIs.
 Currently, we have support for `Retrofit <http://square.github.io/retrofit/>`_.

-Using a custom service - Retrofit Support
+Using a custom microservice - Retrofit Support
 -----------------------------------------

-This is a wrapper over Retrofit for custom services, assuming that your interface with the api definitions is called ``MyCustomInterface.java``.
+This is a wrapper over Retrofit for custom microservices, assuming that your interface with the api definitions is called ``MyCustomInterface.java``.

-* Let's say you have a custom service set up on Hasura called ``api``.
+* Let's say you have a custom microservice set up on Hasura called ``api``.
-* Your external endpoint for this custom service would be -> ``api.<cluster-name>.hasura-app.io``.
+* Your external endpoint for this custom microservice would be -> ``api.<cluster-name>.hasura-app.io``.

 Step1: Including the retrofit support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^